zang-cloud/zang-php/README.md

 zang-php
 ==========

 This PHP library is an open source tool built to simplify interaction with the [Avaya CPaaS](http://www.zang.io) telephony platform.
-Zang makes adding voice and SMS to applications fun and easy.
+Avaya CPaaS makes adding voice and SMS to applications fun and easy.

 For more information about Avaya CPaaS, please visit: [Avaya OneCloud™️ CPaaS ](http://zang.io/products/cloud)